-100% (Class participation)

-LEVEL II SEMESTER: II COURSE CODE: VART 2030 COURSE TITLE: DESIGN LABORATORY II PRE-REQUISITE: VART 2029
+COURSE TITLE: DESIGN LABORATORY II

+PRE-REQUISITE: VART 2029

 COURSE DESCRIPTION: This is a core course requirement in the Design Specialisation at Level 2.
 The Design Laboratory allows for experiment and application of Design theory and practices in 2-Dimensional, 3-Dimensional and communication design studio projects.
-The intention of this course is to build practical reference for theory and development of creative Design practice.
+The intention of this course is to build practical reference for theory and development of creative

-100% (Class participation)
+Design practice.
+ASSESSMENT

-LEVEL II SEMESTER I COURSE CODE: VART 2031 COURSE TITLE: COSTUME FABRICATION I PRE-REQUISITES: NONE
+LEVEL II SEMESTER I

+COURSE TITLE: COSTUME FABRICATION I

 COURSE DESCRIPTION: Costume Fabrication involves the design and production of materials and forms to fulfil a function of performance.
 It focuses on the function of the costume in its performance space and the representational dialogue between a performer and the audience and the environment.
 The relation of the costume to the performer is the main focus of this design laboratory course.
 The course examines the physical and cultural context of costumes through drawing and visual analysis of the human figure.
-Practical experience in sewing, cutting, wire forming, and modelling in clay, documentation and analysis will be developed modules of theory and practical study.
+Practical experience in sewing, cutting, wire forming, modelling in clay, documentation and analysis will be developed through modules of theory and practical study.
 Courses will require application of ICT for research of coursework package comprising readings in fashion, clothing and costume history, criticism and the expectations of cultural performances for fabrication and application of visual solutions to costuming problems.